oyanzhi/tp/docs/UserGuide.md

 Format: `edit CLIENT_INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​ [ip/INSURANCE_POLICY]`

 * Edits the client at the specified `CLIENT_INDEX`.
-* `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
+* `CLIENT_INDEX` refers to the index number of the client shown in the displayed clients list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.